Automattic/developer/readme.txt

 This plugin will help you optimize your development environment by making sure that you have all the essential tools and plugins installed.

 If you'd like to check out the code and contribute, [join us on GitHub](https://github.com/Automattic/developer).
-Pull requests are more than welcome!
+Pull requests, issues, and plugin recommendations are more than welcome!

 We would like to thank Ejner Galaz for letting us use the `developer` slug in the WordPress.org plugin repository.